misteraddons/Reflex-Adapt/mister/README.md

 binary and autoconfigures the user's MiSTer to use Adapt properly.

 It will:
-- Check for and configure VID/PID settings in any of the user's MiSTer.ini files
 - Check for and configure u-boot.txt module parameters for USB HID quirks
 - Extract the updater to `/tmp` and run it as normal